-The evaluation board Proteus-II-EV version 2.0 does not provide the connection between the flow control pins of the module and the evaluation board's USB port.
-Thus in this version of the Proteus-II-EV the flow control can be only used, if the on-board UART is disconnected (remove respective jumpers on JP2) and all UART lines (URXD,UTXD,/RTS and /CTS) are connected to an external FTDI cable.
+The EV-Board Proteus-II-EV version 2.0 does not provide the connection between the flow control pins of the module and the EV-Board's USB port.
+Thus in this version of the Proteus-II-EV the flow control can be only used, if the onboard UART is disconnected (remove respective jumpers on JP2) and all UART lines (URXD, UTXD, /RTS and /CTS) are connected to an external FTDI cable.